Almutairi9/Master-try/README.md

 * As a user i want to be able to write a comments, put like, rating in another project.

+* As an Admin I want to be able to see all users and their progress and can also delete or disable any user account.

 ## analyze the idea and try order the features